Sid-tyagi-ar/video-rag/README.md

 ```bash
 choco install ffmpeg
 ```
-Or download from the [official website](https://ffmpeg.org/download.html) and add to PATH.
+You can also download it from the [official website](https://ffmpeg.org/download.html) and add it to PATH.

 ### 5. Set up API keys